malishben360/short-link/README.md

 * `src/models`: Contains the Mongoose models for the MongoDB database
 * `src/services`: Contains the business logic of the application
 * `src/routes/v1`: Contains the API routes for version 1 of the application
-* `src/routes/index.ts`: The combine the all the routes into one router
+* `src/routes/index.ts`: Combines all the routes into one router
 * `src/tests`: Contains the Jest tests for the application
 * `src/index.ts`: The entry point of the application